cloudmesh/cloudmesh-pi-burn/README.md

 The option `--set_passwd` in `cms burn cluster` enables you to securely enter a password to prevent the password disable.

+The option `[--passwd=PASSWD]` is used with `cms burn create` todo the same thing.
+Note entering the passwd in the command is optional.If empty you will be prompted.

 ## 8. How can I contribute Contributing

 The code uses a variety of cloudmesh components.
 This mainly includes